avk/avk.github.io/_case_studies/secure-reader-threading.md

   <ol>
     <li>
-      How many people that decrypted an SR message that’s part of a thread, used SR threading to read at least one earlier message?
+      How many people that decrypted an <abbr title="Secure Reader">SR</abbr> message that’s part of a thread, used <abbr title="Secure Reader">SR</abbr> threading to read at least one earlier message?

       This helped us know <mark>the new UI was being noticed and used.</mark>